This post contains affiliate links. For more information, please read our disclosure policy.

 As you ride along the Grand Canal, you can see historic buildings such as the Doge’s Palace and pass underneath the beautiful Rialto Bridge.
 Riding on a gondola along the canals gives you a unique experience of life along these waterways.

-One of the most amazing things to see in Venice is the grandeur of the St Mark’s Basilica on St Mark’s Square.
+One of the most amazing things to see in Venice is the grandeur of St Mark’s Basilica on St Mark’s Square.
 Equally stunning is the Basilica Santa Maria Gloriosa dei Frari in San Polo.

 A trip to the city also enables art lovers to see some fabulous works of art, both classic and modern, at various galleries.
 If you wish to experience local life, walk along the neighborhoods of Venice in places such as Cannaregio.
 You can also make island visits to Torcello, Burano, and Murano.